Free Things To Do This Summer In Denver

 "Taste the Rockies!" on a tour at Golden's Coors Brewery.
 The world's largest brewing site still uses the same Rocky Mountain spring water that Adolph Coors discovered in 1873.
 Free tours show every step in the brewing process, and end with free samples for those over 21.

 See how Celestial Seasonings, the largest specialty tea manufacturer in North America, blends, packages and ships its teas, then enjoy free samples of every variety they make, and discover a gallery of original artwork from their famous tea boxes.
 The factory is located in Boulder.

 Great Divide Brewery Tour

-Get a behind-the-scenes look at Denver's craft beer world on a free tour at the Great Divide Brewery in downtown Denver.
-Tours take place at 3 p.m. and 4 p.m.
-Monday - Friday and each hour starting at 2 p.m. to 7 p.m. on Saturday and 12 p.m. to 5 p.m. on Sunday.
+Get a behind-the-scenes look at Denver's craft beer world on a free tour at the Great Divide Brewery in downtown Denver and at the brewery's River North location.
+Tours are about 30 minutes in length and take place at 3, 4 and 5 p.m.
+Monday - Friday, and each hour starting at 2 p.m. to 6 p.m. on Saturday and Sunday.

-See some dinos - or what's left of them anyway.
-Dinosaur Ridge features famous Jurassic dinosaur bones, such as Stegosaurus and Apatosaurus, discovered in 1877, and Cretaceous dinosaur footprints.
+See some dinos — or what's left of them anyway.
+Dinosaur Ridge, in Morrison, features famous Jurassic dinosaur bones, such as Stegosaurus and Apatosaurus, discovered in 1877, and Cretaceous dinosaur footprints.
 A guidebook is available for use on self-guided tours.